shriphani/india_in_data_web/content/post/shapefiles.md

 lastmod: 2019-07-05
 ---

-_We discuss the challenges in visualizing Indian geographical datasets, and provide references to reliable maps and sample code using them with the latest version of d3._
+_We discuss the challenges in visualizing Indian geographical datasets, and provide references to reliable maps and sample code using the latest version of d3._

 The internal state-boundaries of India have changed several times in the last 20 years thanks to five new states.
 In our experience, quite a few